 Anaphylaxis or an anaphylactic reaction is a severe allergic reaction and can be potentially life-threatening.
 The reaction can occur within seconds or minutes of exposure to a foreign substance.
 The most common causes of Anaphylaxis are drugs, foods, or insect bites.
 Recently, Paul Brazil Won Compensation for Woman Who Suffered Injuries from Multiple Vaccines.
 Symptoms of Anaphylaxis can include:

+In severe anaphylactic reactions, the universal treatment is epinephrine injection, usually referred to by the brand name EpiPen®.
+Epinephrine is injectable adrenaline.
 The injection is performed in the thigh as soon as symptoms begin.
 The epinephrine works by relaxing and opening airways which makes breathing easier.
 The adrenaline also relieves itching, hives, and swelling.

 If you or your child suffered an anaphylactic reaction to a vaccine, you may be entitled to compensation from the National Vaccine Injury Compensation Program.
 For more information, please contact us for a free consultation.

 Page last reviewed and updated: September 30, 2019